Personal Website of Levi Neuwirth

 • It can't do networking, nor anything beyond simple text graphics.

-• It can run just about any simple C program in userspace, however.
+• It can run just about any simple C program / ELF binary in userspace, however.

 Electron